ds-04/cobbler_deploy/README.md

 -- To import locally provided distros pass the variable as follows, (e.g. ISOs you have copied to the Cobbler server manually):

 __--tags=distros -e add_local_distro='True'__

+  (If you have lots of ISOs which originated from remote sources you may which to also add -e add_download_distro='False')